klangner/borsuk/README.md

 # Borsuk

-Server for Machine Learning models.
+Server for Machine Learning datasets.
-This server manages datasets and build prediction models which can be accessed via REST HTTP API.
+Datasets points can be added via HTTP REST API or Kafka topic.

 ## Running the server